Neighborhoods of Little Rock: Quapaw Quarter

 The Quapaw Quarter of Little Rock is a section of the city including its oldest and most historic business and residential neighborhoods.
 The name of the area was first given in 1961, honoring the Quapaw Indians who once lived in the area centuries ago.

 As many as fifteen separate National Historic Register Districts make up the Quapaw Quarter, including more than 200 separate homes and buildings on the National Register of Historic Places.
 Trapnall Hall, situated along East Capitol Avenue, was among the first of the homes built in 1843 as the home of early state legislator Frederic Trapnall and his wife, Martha.
 Structures housing businesses on Main Street and Broadway south of Interstate 630 are among this group as well.

 Throughout the Quapaw Quarter, many small and large homes from the Antebellum and Victorian eras can be found, in addition to several examples of Craftsman-style architecture.
 Scott, Center and Spring streets, in particular, are where many such homes stand today.
 The exterior of the Villa Marre, one such home, was known nationally as the outside of the home containing the office of Sugarbaker Designs, the fictional Atlanta-based interior design firm on the CBS sitcom Designing Women.
 The actual home is located along Little Rock's Scott Street, and has been a former home for the office of the Quapaw Quarter Association, the chief organization that sponsors historic preservation efforts in the area.

 South Main Residential Historic District

-The South Main Residential Historic District—nicknamed "SoMa" by locals—was added to the National Register of Historic Places in 2007 according to the Department of Arkansas Heritage.
+The South Main Residential Historic District was added to the National Register of Historic Places in 2007 according to the Department of Arkansas Heritage.
 The district, which runs along South Main Street between 12th and 24th Streets, is notable for its assortment of quality late-nineteenth and early twentieth century residential architecture, including Queen Anne, Craftsman and Colonial Revival styles.